Shivumahamani34/hello-world/README.md

 Hi Friends!

 I am a computer science engineer with knowledge of some programmimg languages.
-Currently, I want to learn about the JavaScrit.
+Currently, I want to learn about the JavaScript.